 Latest NewsLatest News and Announcements

-السلام عليكم ورحمة الله وبركاته Dear Brothers/Sisters in Islam, Please make an effort to sight the Hilal on Tuesday, April 9, 2024, for the month of Shawwal 1445.
-Take your important part in this blessed effort.
-Alhamdulillah, by the joint effort of the Ulama and the tremendous cooperation from brothers and sisters throughout...
+Dear Brothers/Sisters in Islam, Please make an effort to sight the Hilalon Saturday, November 2, 2024, for the month of Jumada al-Ula 1446.
+Alhamdulillah, by the joint effort of all the Ulama and great cooperation throughout the States, we have revived this forgotten Sunnah of moonsighting throughout the year in many...

 Read More